Schools Support Materials

 *Note: State agencies such as state government facilities, public schools, and special districts are not covered by the Alameda County Mandatory Recycling Ordinance.
 State mandatory recycling and composting laws AB 341 and AB 1826 may apply.
 Click here for more information.

-Overview of Recycling Rules by City
+Overview of Recycling Rules - .pdf

 For more details about the compliance requirements in the various Alameda County jurisdictions, go to Rules by City.